 With the following information we would like to give you an overview of how Andersch AG (“FTI-Andersch“) processes your personal data and your rights as per the data protection law.
-Which individual data is processed and how the data are used depends substantially on your relationship to us, whether you are a client, employee, website user or other data subject (such as a freelancer appointed for a certain project or someone who is interested in our services).
+Which individual data is processed and how the data are used depends substantially on your relationship to us, whether you are a client, applicant, employee, website user or other data subject (such as a freelancer appointed for a certain project or someone who is interested in our services).
 Therefore, not all parts of this information will apply to you.

 Who is responsible for the data processing (the controller) and who can I contact for information?